Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Ice)
 Duration: 3 rounds
-Special: If this Ability hits, the target becomes [Chilled](#chill-x) for three rounds.
+Effect: If this Ability hits, the target becomes [Chilled](#chill-x) for three rounds.
 The Chill severity is equal to your Hero Tier.
 Description: Anything that does lingering ice damage.
 This can be a winter incantation, drawing the heat away from your target, a freeze ray, or similar effects.

 #### Crushing Bolt